steunix/passweaver-api/docs/index.md

 }
 ```

-You must then set the GOOGLE_APPLICATION_CREDENTIALS environment variable to the path of your service account key JSON: [follow this link](https://cloud.google.com/iam/docs/keys-create-delete?hl=it).
+You must then set the GOOGLE_APPLICATION_CREDENTIALS environment variable to the path of your service account key JSON: [follow this link for info](https://cloud.google.com/iam/docs/keys-create-delete?hl=it).

 The key version used to crypt the DEK will be stored along the item, but **keep in mind that at the moment PassWeaverAPI does not handle the key rotation**: if a version of the key gets invalidated,
 the items using that version will not be readable anymore: at the moment **you have to disable key rotation**.
 A feature to convert items from one version of the key to another will be added in the